OpenSimulationInterface/open-simulation-interface/doc/interfaceconventions.rst

 Field Message Naming
 ---------------------
-After defining a message custom fields can be added to it in snake case format.
+After defining a message fields can be added to it in snake case format.
 This means every letter is lower case and the words are connected through an underline character.
 See example below:

 .. code-block:: protobuf